ktingfano7/CS506-Project/README.md

 ## Data Processing and Cleaning

-We chose to use a **Kaggle dataset** instead of the **Spotify API** primarily because we don’t have a database infrastructure to store large volumes of data returned by the API.
+We chose to use a **Kaggle dataset** over the **Spotify API** primarily due to lacking  backend infrastructure to store large-scale Spofity data.
 If we were to manually select a subset of songs from Spotify, it could introduce bias — for instance, favoring certain genres unintentionally.
 This would lead to **underfitting** during model evaluation, especially for underrepresented genres or song types.
-Also, Spotify removed the ability for users to access data about each individual song's audio features, meaning that as of now we'd only be able to access the necessary information for our model using the Spotify API.
+The final deciding factor in switching from the API to a datset is that last year, Spotify removed the ability for users to access data about each individual song's audio features.
+This means that we couldn't use the Spotify API to collect our data even if we wanted to.

 To avoid any difficulties, we selected the [Spotify Tracks Dataset on Kaggle](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset), which includes around **11,000 tracks** across **125 different genres**.
 Each track includes multiple audio features such as danceability, energy, acousticness, and more.
 The data is stored in **CSV format**, making it easy to load, explore, and preprocess.